Guo Songling: Military career

 was relieved of his command by Sichuan Governor-General Zhao Erfeng, only recovering it after the appeals of his patron Zhu Qinglan.
 Late in the same year, the Xinhai Revolution broke out and spread to Sichuan.
 Sichuan declared independence and in Chengdu formed the "Chinese Military Government of Sichuan".
 During this period out-of-province officers like Zhu Qinglan were pushed out of the military government in favor of local Sichuanese officers.
 With his patron removed, Guo Songling resigned decided to return to Manchuria.

 Constitution Protection Movement

-In July 1917, Sun Yat-Sen declared the Constitution Protection Movement in opposition to the Beiyang clique warlords that had taken over the national government, establishing a military government in Guangzhou.
+In July 1917, Sun Yat-Sen declared the Constitutional Protection Movement in opposition to the Beiyang clique warlords that had taken over the national government, establishing a military government in Guangzhou.
 Guo's patron Zhu Qinglan allied himself with Sun and took up a post as governor of Guangdong Province under Sun, and Guo Songlian followed his mentor to Guangdong.
 During this period Guo served on the staff of the Guangdong, Guangxi, and Hunan Border Supervision Offices, and the head of the Guangdong Military Battalion.
 As a young officer, he gained the praise of Sun Yat-Sen. In May 1918, Sun Yat-Sen dissolved the Guangzhou military government under pressure from warlords, and Guo Songlian returned to Fengtian.